CARES Act emergency is still available for students.

 - “Conditional Entrant” (valid only if issued before April 1, 1980)

 - “Parolee” (You must be paroled into the United States for at least one year, and you must be able to provide evidence from the USCIS that you are in the United States for other than a temporary purpose and that you intend to become a U.S. citizen or permanent resident.)

 If you have only a Notice of Approval to Apply for Permanent Residence (I-171 or I-464), you’re not eligible for federal student financial aid.

 If you’re in the United States on certain visas, including an F1 or F2 student visa, or a J1 or J2 exchange visitor visa, you’re not eligible for federal student financial aid.

 Also, people with G series visas (pertaining to international organizations) are not eligible for federal student financial aid.
 For more information about other types of visas that are not acceptable, check with the 24-Hour Support Center at 855-323-3199 or https://mysupport.nvcc.edu.

 No. This grant will not be used in calculating your current or future financial aid awards.

-If a student doesn’t qualify for the CARES Act Student Emergency Grant, the student might qualify for other assistance, including the COVID-19 Emergency Grant through the NOVA Foundation, if funds are still available.
-All students are encouraged to complete the FAFSA to determine eligibility for federal, state, VCCS and institutional funds.
-Additional resources are available through Single Stop and the Financial Stability Office at 703-323-3450 or email@example.com.
+If a student doesn't qualify for the CARES Act Student Emergency Grant, the student might qualify for other assistance.
+All students are encouraged to complete the FAFSA to determine eligibility for federal, state, VCCS, and institutional funds.
+Additional resources are available through the Financial Stability and Advocacy Centers at 703.323.3450 or email@example.com.